LinuxForHealth/FHIR/fhir-bucket/README.md

 This tracking database can be shared with the instance used by FHIR, but for proper performance testing it should be on a separate host.
 The standard schema for the tables is FHIRBUCKET.

+The preferred approach is to use the new `--bootstrap-schema` option when running the main workload, in which case the `--create-schema` activity isn't required.

 ### Running